Elu007/TextUtils/README.md

 - Convert text to uppercase or lowercase
 - Remove extra spaces
 - Copy and Clear text
-- You can check total numbers of words and characters, with approx reading time.
+- You can check the total numbers of words and characters, with approx reading time.

 ## Screenshots